Since 1986, PHILIPPE FERRANDIS creates jewellery sets and accessories always different and spectacular.

 Philippe Ferrandis pays great attention to the choice of materials he uses.
 These are noble, natural and refined.

-All the jewels are made in the Parisian workshop.
+All the jewels are designed and manufactured in its Parisian workshop.

 “I knew what path I had to follow the day I discovered an antique brooch in my grandmother’s jewellery box.”
 Philippe Ferrandis was born into a family of artists.
 From childhood, he was attracted to jewellery through its many representations in art and painting.